 Differences In Care

 - If you are caring for a wild animal, it is important to ascertain whether there is potential for that individual to return to the wild.
 This can depend on their state of health, presence of injuries, available habitats, and their history with humans.
 The answer to this question strongly impacts the type of care they may need.
-An individual who is a good candidate for release must be cared for differently than how you’d care for domestic residents.
-If releasing an individual, you will need to limit human interactions and care for them in a way that encourages natural behaviors that might not be in the domestic residents’ repertoire.
+An individual who is a good candidate for release must be cared for differently than how you’d care for domesticated residents.
+If releasing an individual, you will need to limit human interactions and care for them in a way that encourages natural behaviors that might not be in the domesticated residents’ repertoire.

-- While domestic animals and their wild counterparts may share a number of similarities, cohabitation is often not the best option for many species.
+- While domesticated animals and their wild counterparts may share a number of similarities, cohabitation is often not the best option for many species.
 There are disease considerations, temperament considerations, size, and behavioral differences that will need to be considered.
-Feral individuals may be able to comfortably live with other domestic residents, but each case should be considered independently as every individual is different.
+Feral individuals may be able to comfortably live with other domesticated residents, but each case should be considered independently as every individual is different.
 There are feral species that may be ancestrally feral as opposed to a domesticated individual that has been separated from human contact for some time, which would impact whether they’d be a good cohabitation candidate.